-This component of your assessment will be based on a report from your principal supervisor.
+This component of your assessment will be performed by your principal supervisor as part of their Supervisor's Report.
 On completion of your Honours project your supervisor will assess your performance and this score will contribute to your mark.

-Laboratory notebooks
+Laboratory Notebooks

 All experiments must be recorded in an official laboratory notebook and in a manner appropriate for experimental science.
 These notebooks must be handed in to your supervisor at the time of submission of the Research Report such that they can be readily accessed by the Committee during the examining process.
+The assessment of quality of the notebooks will be performed by your principal supervisor as part of their Supervisor's Report.
+In addition, to the notebook, primary data generated during the project should be documented and archived as required by the direction of your supervisor.
+This will include all electronic data.
+Your supervisor maybe asked to provide this data during the examination period.

-Final Research Seminar
+Research Outcomes Seminar